adityasingh-lab/adityasingh-lab.github.io/_posts/2024-11-15-apim-key-components.md

 Hello Tech Enthusiasts 👋,

 With the nearly end of year 2024, thought it would be good time to initiate discussion about API Management principles.

+## **Overview**

 To start with, let's first understand what exactly API is.
 API stands for Application Prgramming interface which basically is a set of rules and protocols that allow different software applications to communicate with each other.
 It defines how requests and responses should be formatted, enabling developers to interact with a service, system, or application without needing to understand its internal workings.

 Example: Food ordering application